Infineon (IFNNY) was Downgraded to a Hold Rating at Kepler Capital

-Kepler Capital analyst Carola Holtz downgraded Infineon (IFNNY) to Hold yesterday and set a price target of EUR18.00.
-The company’s shares closed last Wednesday at $23.54, close to its 52-week high of $24.90.
+Infineon (IFNNY) received a Hold rating and a EUR18.00 price target from Kepler Capital analyst Sebastien Sztabowicz yesterday.
+The company’s shares closed last Monday at $24.27, close to its 52-week high of $24.90.

-According to TipRanks.com, Holtz has currently 0 stars on a ranking scale of 0-5 stars, with an average return of -4.2% and a 47.1% success rate.
-Holtz covers the Consumer Goods sector, focusing on stocks such as Bayerische Motoren Werke Aktiengesellschaft, Anheuser-Busch Inbev Sa, and Nestlé SA.
+According to TipRanks.com, Sztabowicz is a 3-star analyst with an average return of 1.3% and a 47.7% success rate.
+Sztabowicz covers the Technology sector, focusing on stocks such as Infineon Technologies AG, Dialog Semiconductor, and ASM International.

-Infineon has an analyst consensus of Hold, with a price target consensus of $21.13, a -8.7% downside from current levels.
+The word on The Street in general, suggests a Hold analyst consensus rating for Infineon with a $21.27 average price target, which is a -11.6% downside from current levels.
 In a report issued on June 1, Societe Generale also maintained a Hold rating on the stock with a EUR20.00 price target.

 See today’s analyst top recommended stocks >>